Murray scores 34, Nuggets beat Suns 125-107 in Game 1

 TIP-INS

-Suns: Suns coach Monty Williams used his challenge early — with 55.4 seconds left in the first quarter — when Booker was called for a charge on a made a basket.
-It paid off as the call was overturned and Booker awarded a free throw, which he made. … Deandre Ayton scored 14 points.
+Suns: Williams used his challenge early — with 55.4 seconds left in the first quarter — when Booker was called for a charge on a made a basket.
+It paid off as the call was overturned and Booker awarded a free throw, which he made. … Deandre Ayton scored 14 points. … Durant has 4,730 playoff points to move closer to passing Karl Malone (4,761) seventh place on the NBA’s postseason points leaderboard.

-Nuggets: Nuggets coach Michael Malone called a timeout 32 seconds into the second half to settle his team down. … Bruce Brown had 14 points.
+Nuggets: Malone called a timeout 32 seconds into the second half to settle his team down.
+Malone said the conversation was simple: “Wake up,” he recounted. … Bruce Brown had 14 points.

 PAUL PRAISE